neversakura/EE511_Fall2016/README.md

 ## Content
 * [Basic Examples] - Some sample codes of those three languages, which give you a simple taste of the languages.
+* [ProjectOne] - Examples of binomial random number generation and histogram plotting.

 [Matlab]: <http://www.mathworks.com/>
 [Python]: <https://www.python.org/>